-- 1. Wash your hair with shampoo - 2.
-Wash your body from your neck to your feet, using the Chlorhexidine Gluconate surgical scrub like a bar of soap - 3.
-Make sure you pay particular attention to the joint you are having surgery on and clean it well. - 4.
-Do your groin and anal area last - 5.
-Leave the soap on for 2 minutes, and then rinse your body off well.
+- Wash your body and hair with mild, unscented soap and shampoo - Rinse off thoroughly with water - Apply 1⁄2 of the CHG solution to the clean, freshly laundered washcloth and wash your body from your neck to your feet (avoid eyes, ears, mouth, and genital area) - Make sure you pay particular attention to the area you are having surgery on and clean it well. - Leave the soap on for 2 minutes, and then rinse your body off well with water.